vvhitedog/spectavi/README.md

 projects which have high-quality implementations are linked as dependencies of Spectavi through git-submodules.

+Outside of these algorithm-spefic dependencies, there are a few dependencies for the backend C++ code which are currently: Eigen3.

 The only singular dependency that does not fit this description is the [ctypes_ndarray](https://github.com/vvhitedog/ctypes_ndarray) project, which is a simple implementation of interfacing numpy data with C++ (and vice-versa),